lye-jia-wei/Web-Wizard/README.md

 </div align="left" >

-## About Website Wizard
+## About Web Wizard

-**Website Wizard** is an innovative AI chatbot meticulously designed to enhance website interactions.
+**Webs Wizard** is an innovative AI chatbot meticulously designed to enhance website interactions.
 Trained on user-provided links, this advanced chatbot seamlessly integrates with websites, delivering instant responses and boosting user engagement.
 It expedites interactions by eliminating time-consuming searches, significantly improving operational efficiency.
 </br>

 ## Features